louisstow/doc.sproute.io/pages.md

-# Views
+# Pages

-A view is an HTML page with tags to the internal template language.
-The template language is very powerful and allows you to request data, include subviews, evaluate expressions, set and render variables.
+A page is an HTML file with template tags.
+The template language allows you to request data, include pages, evaluate expressions, set and render variables.

 Template tags are wrapped with two curly braces starting with `{{` and ending with `}}`.

-When you want to use a variable inside a tag, use either a colon at the start `:myVariable`, or wrap the variable in a dollar sign and two parenthesis `$(myVariable)`.
+When you want to evaluate a variable inside a tag, use either a colon at the start `:myVariable`, or wrap the variable in a dollar sign and two parenthesis `$(myVariable)`.
 Some tags will automatically evaluate the variable like `if` and `set`.

 ### {{ get &lt;url&gt; as &lt;variable&gt; }}
 - `url`: URL to retrieve data from the database.
 - `variable`: Save the data in the variable provided.

-Retrieve data from the database through the [HTTP interface](/docs/database#GET).
+Retrieve data from the database through the [HTTP interface](/docs/rest#GET).
 The result is placed in the variable you provide after `as`.

 ~~~
-{{ get /data/articles/ as articles}}
+{{ get /data/articles/ as articles }}
 {{ each articles as article }}
 	<h1>{{article.title}}</h1>
 	{{article.body}}